FaisalAl-Tameemi/web-dev-foundations/chapter_2/__ch2_30_html_elements.md

 Elements are defined using HTML __tags__ (ex: `<p>` for paragraph).

-Without tags, we would just have plain text and webpages wouldn't have any structure.
+Without tags, we would just have plain text and webpages would lose structure.